UlysseusCitiesMD

 – Energy Efficiency and Smart Buildings (elective module):

-• Passive buildings and physics
+• Passive Buildings and Physics

-• Active systems and Energy Conservation Measures (ECM) in buildings
+• Active Systems and Energy Conservation Measures (ECM) in Buildings

-• Renewable Energy Systems (RES) and domotics in buildings
+• Renewable Energy Systems (RES) in Buildings

 S3